 Using the H5P Image Hotspot Question Tool

 To create the object, you upload an image and define various hotspots corresponding to details or sections of the image.
 Hotspots can either be defined as correct or incorrect and should include appropriate feedback text in both cases.
-You can also define a feedback if the end user presses somewhere which is neither defined as a correct nor incorrect hotspot.
-Immediate feedback and scores are given to reinforce students’ learning.
-Students have the opportunity to answer the question multiple times until they get it right.
+You can also add feedback iin case the person presses somewhere which is neither defined as a correct or incorrect hotspot.
+Immediate feedback and scores are given to reinforce learning.
+Students can have the opportunity to answer the question multiple times until they get it right.

-3. Using the dropdown menu, set your Content Type to Find the Hotspot.
+4. Using the dropdown menu, set your Content Type and type Find the Hotspot.

-4. Add a Title that will be easy to remember and find.
+5. Add a Title that will be easy to remember and find.
 Make sure it also matches the title you use in VU Collaborate.

 1. Under Background image, click the green plus icon to choose the image that you will place hotspots on for this interactive.
 For example, this could be a model from your course content.

-3. Click the Hotspots tab to start placing hotspots on the image you've uploaded.
+2. Click the Hotspots tab to start placing hotspots on the image you have uploaded.

-5. Click one of the buttons in the bar above the image to place a circular or square hotspot.
-Choose the shape that's going to cover the most area of the object in your image - for our example, we're going to use a circle.
+4. Click one of the buttons in the bar above the image to place a circular or square hotspot.
+Choose the shape that is going to cover the most area of the object in your image - for our example, we're going to use a circle.

-6. A pop-up box will open for the details of this new hotspot.
-Tick the Correct tickbox if this hotspot is a correct answer (you can have as many correct answers as you like) or leave it unticked for an incorrect answer.
+5. A pop-up box will open for the details of this new hotspot.
+Tick the Correct tickbox if this hotspot is a correct answer (you can have as many correct answers as you like or leave it unticked for an incorrect answer).

-9. The hotspot will appear on the image.
+8. The hotspot will appear on the image.
 Click and drag it to the corresponding part of the image based on your feedback.
-Remember, the hotspot won't be visible to students.
+Remember, the hotspot will not be visible to students.